artisticat1/obsidian-latex-suite/README.md

 - Pressing `Tab` will insert the "&" symbol
 - Pressing `Enter` will insert "\\\\" and move to a new line
+- Pressing `Shift + Enter` will move to the end of the next line (can be used to exit the matrix)

 ### Auto-enlarge brackets